A Survey of Knowledge-based Sequential Decision Making under Uncertainty: RDK-for-SDM Methods

 \textbf{Guiding SDM-based Exploration} When the main objective of SDM is exploration or discovery of particular aspects of the domain, RDK can be used to inform and guide the trade-off between exploration and exploitation, and to avoid poor-quality exploration behaviors in SDM.
-For instance, the DARLING algorithm uses RL to explore and compute action sequences that lead to long-term goals under uncertainty, with RDK being used to filter out unreasonable actions from exploration~\cite{leonetti2016synthesis}; this approach has been evaluated on real robots navigating office environments to locate people of interest.
-Another similar approach uses RDK to guide an agent's exploration behavior (formulated as SDM) in non-stationary environments~\cite{ferreira2017answer}, and to learn constraints that prevent risky behaviors in video games~\cite{zhang2019faster}.
-There is also work on non-monotonic logical reasoning with commonsense knowledge to automatically determine the state space for relational RL-based exploration of previously unknown action capabilities~\cite{mohan:icaps17}.
+For instance, the DARLING algorithm uses RL to explore and compute action sequences that lead to long-term goals under uncertainty, with RDK being used to filter out unreasonable actions from exploration~\citep{leonetti2016synthesis}; this approach has been evaluated on real robots navigating office environments to locate people of interest.

+An algorithm called GDQ uses action knowledge to generate artificial, ``oppotimistic'' experience to give RL agents a warm-up learning experience before letting them interact with the real world~\citep{hayamizu2021guiding}.
+Another similar approach uses RDK to guide an agent's exploration behavior (formulated as SDM) in non-stationary environments~\citep{ferreira2017answer}, and to learn constraints that prevent risky behaviors in video games~\citep{zhang2019faster}.
+There is also work on non-monotonic logical reasoning with commonsense knowledge to automatically determine the state space for relational RL-based exploration of previously unknown action capabilities~\citep{mohan:icaps17}.